NEW CARS

 If you’ve become more conscious about the environment and the move away from fossil fuels, you're not alone.

-It’s important that all of us do our bit to save Mother Nature, and one of those ways is to drive a fuel-efficient car
+It’s important that we all do our part to save Mother Nature, and one way to do that is to drive a fuel-efficient car.

-If you’re not quite ready to make the switch to an electric car, then here are 10 of the most economical hybrids you can buy on the used car market.
+If you’re not quite ready to switch to an electric car, here are 10 of the most economical hybrids you can buy on the used car market.

 Toyota Yaris Hybrid